-If you want to take the thrills up a notch, you can even get up close and personal with living dinosaurs in Darwin at Crocosaurus Cove – a unique experience where travellers can swim alongside some of The Northern Territory’s biggest saltwater crocodiles from the safety of a glass cage.
+If you want to take the thrills up a notch, you can even get up close and personal with living dinosaurs in Darwin at Crocosaurus Cove!
+This is a unique experience where travellers can swim alongside some of The Northern Territory’s biggest saltwater crocodiles.
+Don’t be afraid, you’ll be viewing them from the safety of a glass cage.

-For an educational experience about endangered species, take the kids to Tasmania’s Saffire Freycinet or Devils @ Cradle where you can observe the endangered Tasmanian devils enjoying their daily feed.
+For an educational experience about endangered species, take the kids to Tasmania’s Saffire Freycinet or Devils @ Cradle.
+Here you can observe the endangered Tasmanian devils enjoying their daily feed.

-Get up close and personal with Australia’s very own platypus at Healesville Sanctuary in Victoria, where kids can play zookeeper for the day and touch, play and feed the platypus onsite!
+Get up close and personal with Australia’s very own platypus at Healesville Sanctuary in Victoria.
+Kids can play zookeeper for the day and touch, play and feed the platypus onsite!